 - Retain a neutral decision-maker to be the hearing officer.
-To keep the process as short as possible, this person would preferably be a Caltrans employee at senior transportation engineer level or above who is completely out of the chain of command for the project at issue. - Hire a certified court reporter to transcribe the proceedings.
+To keep the process as short as possible, a Caltrans employee at senior transportation engineer level or above who is completely out of the chain of command for the project at issue, is preferable. - Hire a certified court reporter to transcribe the proceedings.
 Contact the Division of Construction labor compliance program manager for assistance with this process. - If necessary, subpoena third parties, such as the subcontractor, or supplier.
 Contact the Division of Construction labor compliance program manager for assistance with this process.